axtend/axlib/client/telemetry/README.md

 # sc-telemetry

-Substrate's client telemetry is a part of substrate that allows ingesting telemetry data with for example [Axia telemetry](https://github.com/paritytech/substrate-telemetry).
+Axlib's client telemetry is a part of substrate that allows ingesting telemetry data with for example [Axia telemetry](https://github.com/paritytech/substrate-telemetry).

 It works using Tokio's [tracing](https://github.com/tokio-rs/tracing/) library.
 The telemetry